 He said to her, “Go call your husband and come back here.”
 The woman replied, “I have no husband.”
 Jesus said to her, “Right you are when you said, ‘I have no husband,’ for you have had five husbands, and the man you are living with now is not your husband.
 This you said truthfully!”

-It was Saint Augustine who said, “Thou hast made us for thyself oh God and the hearts of men are restless until they find their rest in thee.”
+It was Saint Augustine who said, “You have made us for yourself oh God and we are restless until we find our rest in you.”
 Inherent in all of us is a hunger and thirst to be loved, and we haven’t a clue where to find the love we so desperately need.
 And so, we settle for human relationships.
 But, like mirages in the desert, they promise so much but never deliver the kind of committed, lasting bonds we desire.
 With a track record of five failed marriages, I can imagine the woman at the well had given up on love altogether.

 Jesus was about to change everything in her life, but first He confronted her with her sin and idolatry.
-To understand whether you might have idols in your life, ask yourself the following question: Is there anything I love more, serve more, or trust more than God?
+To understand whether you might have idols in your life, ask yourself the following question: Is there anything I give more time or money to?
+Is there anyone I love and trust more than God?
 If so, that thing or person is an idol, and the thing about idols is that they become the object of worship.
 Someone once said, “Our hearts are idol factories.”
+From personal experience, I know it is true.
 False worship, therefore, is a meaningless search to fill the God-shaped hole within us.
 In her quest for love, the woman in this account had made idols out of men and marriage.
 But people make lousy gods.

 Wasting no time, Jesus got right to the heart of her problem.
 He told her, “Go get your husband.”
 She responded, “I don’t have one.”
 Well, no she didn’t.
 He told her that she had had five husbands and was, at that time, living with another man.
 By God’s standard, she was an adulteress with a capital A!